AI and the Rise of Networked Robotics

 What is Robotic Consciousness?

 Kaku suggests at least three issues be considered when analyzing AI robotic systems.
 One is self awarenes.
 Does the system recognize itself?
 Second, can it sense and recognize the environment around it.
-Boston Dynamic’s robotic “dog,” for example, now uses SLAM (Simultaneous Localization and Mapping) to recognize its surroundings and use algorithms map its location.[3]
+Boston Dynamic’s robotic “dog,” for example, now uses SLAM (Simultaneous Localization and Mapping) to recognize its surroundings and uses algorithms to map its location.[3]
 SPOT uses 360 degree cameras and Lidar to 3D sense the surrounding environment.
 It is being used in industrial environments to sense chemical and fire hazards.
-It uses Nvidia chips and a built-in 5G modem for network connections to get data from the digital canine.
+It uses Nvidia-designed GPU chips and a built-in 5G modem for network connections to get data from the digital canine.

 Kaku and the Singularity